Choosing a monthly Bullet Journal theme can be so much fun! With inspiration being literally all around us, the

 There is nothing better than enjoying a hot cup of tea and a piece of the hot pie, or maybe some mild and freshly baked cookies.

 While the snow is falling outside but you stay in is so cozy and warm.

 Winter is a holiday season not only in western countries but in Asia as well, with a huge celebration of the Chinese New Year.

 This is probably the biggest holiday in China since people get the whooping 10 days off!
 You have to work some weekends to compensate for that, but who counts – 10 straight days off is really a huge treat is you work for a Chinese company

 Yeah, working in China was not easy you guys!

 But back to the holiday.
 It’s based on the lunar calendar so the dates are different each year, but it’s always winter, usually at the end of January – beginning of February.

-Of course, lanterns are a huge part of the celebration, so it would make the perfect sense to use them as a Bullet Journal theme for the season.
+Of course, lanterns are a huge part of the celebration, so it would make perfect sense to use them as a Bullet Journal theme for the season.

 Cities are so beautiful in winter!